Communicate your cause.

 Brand whisperer.
 Cause evangelist.

 Hi, I’m Colin.

 My background as a creative writer taught me to recognize and capture great stories.
-As a journalist and a professional copywriter, I listen closely when people speak about what matters to them.
-And my skills as a copywriter and brand strategist align with my professional mission: to empower organizations to succeed by communicating the good they’re doing in the world.
+As a journalist and a professional copywriter, I listen closely when people talk about what matters to them.
+And my skills as a brand strategist align with my professional mission: to empower your organization to succeed by communicating the good you’re doing in the world.

-I work with nonprofits, B Corps, and responsible companies to:
+I work with nonprofits, B Corps, and responsible businesses to:

 - Express their mission or alignment with the triple bottom line

-- Effectively communicate to their customers, partners, or donors
+- Effectively communicate it to their customers, partners, donors, or employees

-- Create systems that support this plan for the long run
+- Create systems that support this for the long run

-The Los Angeles Fire Department Foundation relies on me to unify and strengthen its brand.
+The Los Angeles Fire Department Foundation relied on me to unify and strengthen its brand.